vonepson9/DNS-DHCP-server-configuration-with-troubleshooting/README.md

 Foundational services like **DNS** and **DHCP** are the *heart* of network infrastructure.
 Whether you're diving into cybersecurity or chasing cloud dominance, these skills are non-negotiable.

-This lab gave me real-world experience configuring and fixing these services — because reading the book is one thing, but watching that DNS service crash mid-test?
+This lab gave me real-world experience configuring and fixing these services, because reading the book is one thing, but watching that DNS service crash mid-test?
 Different story. 😮‍💨💻

 ---